Berkmar High School

 Berkmar High School is a high school located in Lilburn, Georgia, United States.
 It has approximately 2,912 students, grades 9 through 12.

-Berkmar High School's principal is Durrant Williams.

 The school opened in 1966 to help overcrowding at nearby schools due to the growth of Gwinnett County.

 Description

-Middle schools such as Berkmar Middle School and Sweetwater Middle School pour into BHS.
+Berkmar Middle School and Sweetwater Middle School are its main feeder schools.

 In 2002 Berkmar received a renovation with a new front entrance to the school, a gymnasium, a two-story building to hold offices, classrooms, a media center, and an improved parking lot.

 Berkmar has three buildings of classrooms, two gyms, a theater, and many portable classrooms.
 Adjacent to the football field are a baseball field, hitting facility, softball field, practice field, and four tennis courts.
 A football training facility has been built in a former parking area.
 The new football training room has also helped with the overcrowding of classrooms.

 Academics

 Berkmar operates an Advanced Placement (AP) program.
 The school won the 2008 Inspiration Award from the College Board for its high numbers, and had the 2010 and 2013 female Georgia State AP Scholars.
 The title of State AP Scholar is granted to one male and one female student in each U.S. state and the District of Columbia, with scores of 3 or higher on the greatest number of AP exams, and then the highest average score (at least 3.5) on all AP exams taken.

 Berkmar also participates in the QuestBridge scholarship program, a non-profit program that aims to link high-achieving, low-income students with educational and scholarship opportunities at U.S. colleges and universities.
 It includes the National College Match program for high school seniors.